 Successful completion of a research project is required prior to graduation.
-This project, which will be developed in consultation with a faculty (or research and honours) supervisor, will demonstrate a student’s skill and knowledge in the area of biological research being pursued.
-Each honours applicant will then be required to present the findings of their research at a professional or university conference, or at some other venue approved by the HAC.
+This project is developed in consultation with a faculty (or research and honours) supervisor and demonstrates students' skill and knowledge in the area of biological research being pursued.
+Each honours student will then be required to present the findings of their research at a professional or university conference, or at some other venue approved by the HAC.

-The student’s final CGPA must be at least 3.33, and a grade of B+ or better must be achieved in BIO 499, in order for an honours designation to be awarded.
+A minimum final CGPA of 3.33, and a grade of B+ or better in BIO 499, must be attained in order for an honours designation to be awarded.